 Richmond is a city that continues to change over time.
 Even though there is new being built around the old, the vintage atmosphere of the city creates a nostalgic feel for the people living in it.
 I believe that part of this nostalgia is in the signs displayed throughout time.
 Creating a storyboard for the […]

 By Kyra Oliver Taylor Bernard, age 11, loves sports.
 Born as a twin, she happens to have cerebral palsy.
 Her sister does not.
-Both are talented athletes.
-In fact, Taylor has her sights set on completing the RMS Kids triathlon this May.
-This story, and many like it, is why Sportable was created in Greater […]
+While it is not yet known just how Cerebral Palsy is diagnosed, some say it could be as a result of the birthing process.
+This does happen, and many parents make the […]

 By Kyra Oliver The feeling of finishing something you never imagined you could do is an emotion that goes beyond words for many Richmonders.
 The pain and effort of training for a duathlon or triathlon requires patience, tenacity, and commitment.
 And most important – trust.
 You have to trust that your training will get […]